 Emily Dietrich: Emily’s 2013 debut novel, Holding True, follows Martie Vanbeck, daughter of a ‘60’s white radical, who forms a commune on her family land in Michigan designed to live out the ideals of equality for all people.
 However, issues of racial equality, socioeconomic conditions, and political change are inescapable and lead to an unforeseen and dramatic climax.

-Liz Fenwick: Liz has published multiple novels, all set in Cornwall, including A Cornish Affair, A Cornish Stranger, and Under a Cornish Sky.
-The Cornish House, her debut novel, has been called “sweeping and romantic” and follows widowed artist Maddie, who inherits a beautiful but neglected house in Cornwall and begins to discover its secrets.
-Liz’s books are published in the UK, not the USA, but you can find them at bookdepository.com (free shipping anywhere in the world!) or Amazon.co.uk.
+Liz Fenwick: Liz has published multiple novels, all set in Cornwall.
+The Cornish House, her debut novel, has been called “sweeping and romantic” and follows widowed artist Maddie who inherits a beautiful but neglected house in Cornwall and begins to discover its secrets.
+Most recently, the Romantic Novelist’s Association revealed Liz as the winner of the 2022 Popular Romantic Fiction category.
+Here’s a link to the announcement!

 Sibella Giorello: Published in 2007, The Stones Cry Out is the first novel in Sibella’s inspirational mystery series featuring forensic geologist and FBI agent Raleigh Harmon.
 It won a prestigious Christy Award for Best First Novel.
 Subsequent books in the series include The Rivers Run Dry, The Clouds Roll Away, The Mountains Bow Down, and The Stars Shine Bright.
-Sibella has recently published three YA mysteries featuring a younger incarnation of Raleigh: Stone and Spark, Stone and Snow, and Stone and Sand.
+Sibella recently published YA mysteries featuring a younger incarnation of Raleigh: Stone and Spark, Stone and Snow, and Stone and Sand – which will be featured in her 4-picture deal with Amazon Studios!
 If you’re an audiobook listener, several of Sibella’s books are available in that format as well.